StackTactician/StackTactician/README.md

 ### What I'm Currently Learning:

-*    **Beginner Cybersecurity** – Grasping the fundamentals of network security, ethical hacking, and staying safe online.
+*    **InfoSec Basics** – Grasping the fundamentals of network security, ethical hacking, and staying safe online.
 *    **Networking Fundamentals** - Learning about TCP/IP, routing, subnetting, and how devices communicate.
 *    **Django & FastAPI** – Building robust and scalable web applications.
-*    **AI/ML Fundamentals** – Exploring the basics of machine learning and artificial intelligence.
+*    **AI/ML Fundamentals** – Exploring the basics of machine learning and artificial intelligence with Python.
+More of a hobbyist endeavor.

 ---

 ### Fun Fact:

 I'm **mildly autistic**, which means I sometimes hyperfocus on weird bugs for hours and get way too excited when things finally work.
-It's my dev superpower! 🚀
+Now that I think about it, it's not really a fun fact.
+Just an ordinary fact.
+Ouch.

 ---